Aggravated Robbery

 Have you been charged with Aggravated Robbery?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 What is the current Texas law about Aggravated Robbery?